tesla-cu/website/content/authors/julian_quick/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I want my work to contribute towards a sustainable society, where there is enough clean air, food, and water, and a high quality of life, for everybody, forever.
-Currently I am a PhD student developing optimization and uncertainty quantification techniques to support the next generation of wind power plants.
-When I'm not at work, I like to bicycle, play music, and cook.
+bio: julian is a PhD student developing optimization and uncertainty quantification techniques to support the next generation of wind power plants.

 interests:
 - Wind Energy